-Wastewater treatment at the Project during Care and Maintenance is detailed in the Domestic Wastewater Treatment Management Plan (Agnico Eagle 2022c).
+Wastewater treatment at the Mine during Care & Maintenance is detailed in the Domestic Wastewater Treatment Management Plan.

-The Doris Wastewater Treatment Plant will continue to treat domestic sewage and grey water generated by site personnel during Care and Maintenance.
+The Doris Wastewater Treatment Plant will continue to treat domestic sewage and grey water generated by site personnel during Care & Maintenance.
 A qualified operator will maintain the system to confirm it is operating within an acceptable range.
 Treated effluent will continue to be monitored, as required, in accordance with the Water License (see Section 3).

 The potable water system will continue to be operated and maintained at Doris.
 Potable water treatment consists of ultraviolet purification as well as microfiltration to remove any suspended material form the water.
+A chlorination system is added to the water.
+It acts as a disinfectant, killing bacteria, viruses, and other microorganisms that can cause waterborne diseases like typhoid fever, cholera, and dysentery, effectively making the water safe to drink by eliminating harmful pathogens.
 Windy Lake will continue to be the source of potable water for the Doris camp.
-Potable water will continue to be sampled on a weekly basis for Escherichia coli and coliforms to ensure both the water source and system are not contaminated and is safe for human consumption (see Section 3).
+Potable water will continue to be sampled in accordance to the Type A Water License (2AM-DOH1335) to ensure both the water source and system are not contaminated and is safe for human consumption (see Section 3).

-March 2024 26 AGNICO EAGLE

-Freshwater required for fire suppression, dust suppression or industrial use will continue to be sourced from Doris Lake for use at Doris as authorized under the Water Licence and from Patch and Windy Lakes for use at Madrid as authorized under the Type B Water Licence (2BB-MAE1727).
+March 2025 26 AGNICO EAGLE Freshwater required for fire suppression, dust suppression or industrial use will continue to be sourced from Doris Lake for use at Doris as authorized under the Water License and from Patch and Windy Lakes for use at Madrid as authorized under the Type B Water License (2BB-MAE1727).